With a combination of a small number of people + software + servers and robots

 Editing, so to speak, is a term that describes the creative direction ability to create a story.

-The job is to think about how the content will be read, what effect it will have, and even what kind of story it will create.
+The job is all about how the content is read, what effect it has, and even what stories it creates.

-Even if a lot of things have happened in the previous years since the beginning of the company, we are all ready to start anew.
+Even if a lot has happened in the previous years since the establishment of the company, we are perking up for the new start.

-It was just Halloween, so we decorated the office everywhere and flew drones to take pictures.
+It was just Halloween, so we put up decorations all over the office and flew a drone to take pictures.

 The start is always a step forward.